Inference via robust optimal transportation: theory and methods: Choice of via concentration inequalities

-\end{small} which suggests that $\vert W^{(\lambda)}(\hat\mu_n,\mu_\star) -{\rm E}[W^{(\lambda)}(\hat\mu_n,\mu_\star)]\vert $ has an influence on the behavior of $W^{(\lambda)}(\mu_{\hat{\theta}},\mu_\star)$.
-Heuristically, small values of $\left \vert W^{(\lambda)}(\hat\mu_n,\mu_\star) - {\rm E}[W^{(\lambda)}(\hat\mu_n,\mu_\star)] \right\vert$ yield a control on the robust Wasserstein distance between the fitted model $\mu_{\hat{\theta}}$ and the actual data generating measure $\mu_\star$.
-This consideration suggests that to control the behavior of $\hat{\theta}^\lambda_n$ we need to focus on the concentration of $W^{(\lambda)}(\hat\mu_n,\mu)$ about its mean.
-To study this quantity, we make use of~\eqref{IneqI} and~\eqref{IneqO}: we define a data driven (i.e. depending on $n$, on the estimated $\sigma$ and on the guessed $\vert O \vert$) selection criterion for $\lambda$.
-The central idea hinges on the fact that $\lambda$ controls the impact that the outliers have on the concentration bounds.
-Given a user-specified value for the percentage of outliers (this value does not necessarily needs to coincide with the actual percentage of contaminated data, see Appendix~\ref{App.lambda}), the resulting criterion allows to identify a range of sensible values of $\lambda$, which are not too close to zero and not too large either.
+We refer to Appendix~\ref{App.lambda} for the mathematical detail, here, we simply state the basic intuition.
+Our idea hinges on the fact that $\lambda$ controls the impact that the outliers have on the concentration bounds of $ W^{(\lambda)}(\hat\mu_n,\mu_\star)$.
+Thus, one may think of selecting the value(s) of $\lambda$ ensuring a desired level of stability in the distribution of $ W^{(\lambda)}(\hat\mu_n,\mu_\star)$.
+Operationally, we encode this stability in the ratio between the quantiles of $ W^{(\lambda)}(\hat\mu_n,\mu_\star)$ in the presence and in the absence of contamination (see the quantity $\mathcal{Q}$, as available in Appendix~\ref{App.lambda}).
+Then, we measure the impact that different values of $\lambda$ have on this ratio computing its derivative w.r.t. $\lambda$ (see the quantity ${\partial \mathcal{Q}}/{\partial \lambda}$, as available in Appendix~\ref{App.lambda}).
+Finally, we specify a tolerance for the changes in this derivative and we identify the value(s) of $\lambda$ yielding the desired level of stability.

+The described procedure allows to identify a (range of values of) $\lambda$, not too close to zero and not too large either.
 This is a suitable and sensible achievement.
 Indeed, on the one hand, values of $\lambda$ too close to zero imply that $W^{(\lambda)}$ trims too many observations which likely include inliers and most outliers.
-On the other hand too large values of $\lambda$ imply that $W^{(\lambda)}$ trims a very limited number of outliers; see Appendix \ref{Sec.choice} for a numerical illustration of this aspect in terms of MSE as a function of $\lambda$.
-Due to space constraints, the methodological aspects of the selection procedure and its numerical illustration are deferred to Appendix~\ref{App.lambda}.
-In Appendix \ref{Sec.choice}, we make use of RWGAN to provide some considerations on the role of $\lambda$.
+On the other hand, too large values of $\lambda$ imply that $W^{(\lambda)}$ trims a very limited number of outliers; see Appendix \ref{Sec.choice} for a numerical illustration of this aspect in terms of MSE as a function of $\lambda$.
+Additional methodological aspects of the selection procedure and its numerical illustration are deferred to Appendix~\ref{Sec.choice} and Appendix~\ref{App.lambda}.